Reference Guide

 Currency

-If a field requires a currency it is documented next to that field.
-Otherwise the currency is implied by the merchant or rail
+If a field requires a currency, it is documented next to that field; otherwise it may be implied by the merchant, rail, or tender

 Tender types and enums